Aranjanam

+Aranjanam is worn under one's clothes and can be used to secure cloth to the waist, for example with saris.
+Additionally, it is always worn even when otherwise naked due to a Hindu belief that bathing nude offends the water god, Varuna.
+In some cases, individuals may choose to wear a loincloth instead of their aranjanam.

 Ancient Tamil people used it, mentioned in Tolkappiyam, Sangam literature describes the usage of Araijan by the words வெண்ஞான் (Venjan - made of silver) and பொன்ஞான் (Ponjan - made of gold).
 A village in Tamil Nadu was named after it called 'Venjan Kondaan' meaning one who wore Silver Araijan.

 An Aranjanam is given to babies of both genders and all religious affiliations, particularly in south India, on the 28th day after the baby's birth, as part of a ceremony called Noolukettu in Kerala and Irupathettu in Tamil Nadu which the baby is given its name, its first jewellery, eye makeup and a meal of sweet porridge.